 ----------/---/----------

-The hallway was much like any corridor in the castle.
-It was wide enough that at its narrowest point four men could walk side-by-side.
-Its walls were made of large blocks of a pale white stone native to the land, called ndrayen.
+The hallway was much like any other corridor in the castle: wide enough that four men could walk side-by-side, its walls made of large ndrayen blocks.
 Moonstone in the common tongue.
-Throughout the corridor, there were few paintings, tapestries, or other adornments.
+Throughout the corridor were scattered paintings, tapestries, and other adornments.
 The decorator had instead prized the stone’s rough beauty, and had chosen to display it.

-The floor, however, was covered with a rich green carpet, mimicking the patterns of treetops seen far below in the human realmon Earth.
-The carpet was not only just for beauty.; No, like all things in thise castle, it served a practical purpose:. hHelping to muffle footsteps and absorb sound, it prevented loud echoing fromand ultimately overwhelming the occupant’s’ sensitive ears.
+The floor was covered with a rich green carpet, mimicking the patterns of treetops seen far below on Earth.
+The carpet was not just for beauty.; No, like all things in thise castle, it served a practical purpose:. hHelping to muffle footsteps and absorb sound, it prevented loud echoing fromand ultimately overwhelming the occupant’s’ sensitive ears.
 And instead of candles ensconced in the walls, tThe corridor had windows every so often, letting the natural pale light create its dim atmosphere.

 The hallway was much like any corridor in the castle.
-Its peaceful atmosphere had been shattered and its quiet hum of daily life absent.
-Debris littered the floor, and the once beautiful carpet was now liberally filled with scorch marks.
-Large black stones lay scattered across the hallway’s length, cloven in two from the sheer force of breaking through the castle’s wall.
-The wall the corridor had shared with the outside was constantly being battered by stone projectiles, for the enemy’s assault was relentless.
-Relentless and effective.
-More common than windows were breaches in the walls, scattering debris everywhere.
-In some places, the breach extended to include parts of the floor, making the already structurally unstable hallway treacherous to navigate.
-This partially explained why the corridor, once a main flow of traffic, was deserted.
+Its peaceful atmosphere had been shattered, the quiet hum of daily life absent.
+Debris littered the floor, the once beautiful carpet filled with scorch marks.
+Large black stones lay scattered across the hallway’s length, cloven in two.
+The enemy’s assault was relentless, adding more every minute.
+Relentless…and effective.
+In some places, the breach extended to the floor, making the unstable hallway all the more treacherous to navigate.

-Or, at least, mostly deserted.
-A young Starling carefully picked her way through the rubble as she made her way down the hall.
-Though young, she had an aura of grim determination, much like soldiers who had seen far too many atrocities.
-She too, had seen more than her fair share.
+A young Starling picked her way through the rubble as she made her way down the hall.
+She had an aura of grim determination, much like war-weary soldiers.